Magdalene laundry

-Magdalene laundries by country
+By country

 England, Scotland, and Wales (1758)

 The first Magdalen institution, Magdalen Hospital for the Reception of Penitent Prostitutes, was founded in late 1758 in Whitechapel, London by Robert Dingley, a silk merchant, Jonas Hanway and John Fielding.
 The women worked at services and crafts to help provide financial support for the house.
 They were also given a small sum of money for their work.
 Additional income was generated by promoting the house as a tourist attraction for the upper classes.
 Horace Walpole, Fourth Earl of Orford, described staging one of these entertainments.
 This was in keeping with visits to Bethlem Royal Hospital and the Foundling Hospital.
 It later moved to Streatham, and could eventually house about 140 women, admitted between the ages of 15 and 40.
 Bristol (40 women) followed in 1800, Bath (79) in 1805, and many other cities in the years following, though their names mostly no longer included "Magdalene".
-Historians estimate that by the late 1800s, there were more than 300 Magdalen Institutions in England alone.
+Historians estimate that by the late 1800s, there were more than 300 Magdalene Institutions in England alone.

 In 1797, the Edinburgh Royal Magdalene Asylum was founded in the Canongate in Old Town, a popular location for street prostitutes.
 Some of the women were drawn to the city by industrialisation, some were pregnant and some had been forced into prostitution.
 Mary Paterson, (also known as Mary Mitchell) was murdered by William Burke shortly after leaving the institution on April 8, 1828.
 The Edinburgh asylum moved to Dalry around 1842.
 The programme was supported in part by laundry and sewing work done by the residents.
 In Glasgow, the Magdalene Asylum became the Magdalene Institute and functioned until 1958.

 Writer Charles Dickens and philanthropist Angela Burdett-Coutts established an alternative in 1846, thinking the Magdalen Hospitals too harsh.
-At Urania Cottage the young women were prepared for re-entry into mainstream society, or for emigration to the colonies.
+At Urania Cottage the young women were prepared for re-entry into mainstream society, or for immigration to the colonies.

-By the late 1800s, many of the institutions had departed from the original model and resembled penitentiary work-houses.
-Since these were viewed as commercial workshops and factories, they were subject to labour regulations and inspections.
-The Factory Act (1901) limited working hours for girls of thirteen to eighteen years of age to twelve hours a day.
-Magdalene laundries, in one format or another, were found in many of the major industrial centres of England and Wales, examples including the Convent of the Good Shepherd at Penylan, Cardiff.
-This was a common name for such institutions.
+By the late 19th century, many of the institutions had departed from the original model and resembled penitentiary work-houses.
+The question of whether they should become subject to labour regulations and inspections as commercial laundries were became particularly controversial around the turn of the century, with sides often drawn on Irish/English and Catholic/Protestant lines.
+The Factory and Workshop Act 1901 (1 Edw.
+7. c.
+22) limited working hours for girls of thirteen to eighteen years of age to twelve hours a day, but exempted religious institutions.
+However, work by female factory inspectors during the 1900s decade managed to convince religious institutions to submit to voluntary inspections, and by the end of the 1900s, inspections were interdenominationally accepted in England.
+The normalisation of inspections and other regulations of institutions in England is considered to have softened their regime and improved conditions compared to Ireland.

+By the 1950s Magdalene asylums in Britain had mostly either closed or transformed into institutions with a narrower focus, like vocational training centres or approved schools.